microsoft/BotBuilder-V3/en-us/bot-framework-faq.md

 With Cortana Intelligence, we hope to help our enterprise customers unlock new opportunities, increase their speed of business and be leaders in their industries.

+## What is the Direct Line channel?

+Direct Line is a REST API that allows you to add your bot into your service, mobile app, or webpage.

+You can write a client for the Direct Line API in any language.
+Simply code to the [Direct Line protocol](/en-us/restapi/directline/), generate a secret in the Direct Line configuration page, and talk to your bot from wherever your code lives.

+Direct Line is suitable for:

+* Mobile apps on iOS, Android, and Windows Phone, and others
+* Desktop applications on Windows, OSX, and more
+* Webpages where you need more customization than the [embeddable Web Chat channel](/en-us/support/embed-chat-control2/) offers
+* Service-to-service applications

+## Why does my Direct Line conversation start over after every message?

+If your Direct Line conversation appears to start over after every message, you are likely omitting the "from" field on the messages you sent from your Direct Line client.
+Direct Line auto-allocates IDs when the "from" property is null, so every message sent from your client appears to your bot to be a new user.

+To fix this, set the "from" field to a stable value that represents the user.

+The value of the field is up to you.
+If you already have a signed-in user in your webpage or app, you can use the existing user ID.
+If not, you could generate a random user ID on page/app load, optionally store that ID in a cookie or device state, and use that ID.